Specialized Parental Alienation Course

 Understand what attorneys, GALs, therapists, and evaluators need to see.

-Courts recognize this work
+Courts accept this work

 Many courts and Guardian ad Litem investigators view this kind of documented work as meaningful evidence that you are investing in the relationship and taking the conflict seriously.